digital-asset/daml-katacoda/fundamental-concepts/template-authorization/2_parties.md

 contract for `Alice` on the simple in-memory ledger of the IDE:

 <pre class="file" data-filename="daml/User.daml" data-target="append">
-test = scenario do
+test = script do
-  alice <- getParty "Alice"
-  bob <- getParty "Bob"
-  charlie <- getParty "Charlie"
-  submit alice $ create User with username = alice, following = []
+  alice <- allocateParty "Alice" bob <- allocateParty "Bob" charlie <- allocateParty "Charlie" submit alice $ createCmd User with username = alice, following = []
 </pre>

 Note that `alice` is just a variable chosen by us, we have no idea how the in-memory ledger